25 Spooky UK Halloween Events – 2019 edition

 25 Potter in the City

 There are many ways of immersing yourself in the world of Hogwarts on Halloween.
-The Warner Bros Studio Tour near Watford always put on a good show and this year the theme is Dark Arts.
-There will be 100 floating pumpkins and a Halloween Feast in the Great Hall.
-You can learn wand combat moves in an interactive experience with Wand Choreographer, Paul Harris, and duel with Death Eaters in the Studio Tour’s backlot.
+The Warner Bros Studio Tour near Watford always put on a good show.
+Last year there was 100 floating pumpkins and a Halloween Feast in the Great Hall and the chance to learn wand combat moves in an interactive experience with Wand Choreographer, Paul Harris, and duel with Death Eaters in the Studio Tour’s backlot.
 Or in Edinburgh you can go on a free Harry Potter walking tour or read letters left to JK Rowling by fans in the place where she wrote her books.

 Ideas for Outdoor Halloween Activities